Perfect Pumpkin Sourdough Bread Pudding

 Sugar and salt:

-Salt helps to bring out the sweetness of any recipe.
-We like to use sea salt.
+Salt helps to bring out the sweetness of this pumpkin dessert.
+I recommend using sea salt or another coarse grain, like kosher salt.

 Butter: